Martin Ritt: Final Films

-Ritt made Back Roads (1981) with Sally Field, and Cross Creek (1983), the story of Marjorie Kinnan Rawlings, author of The Yearling.
+Ritt directed Field in two more films: Back Roads (1981) and Murphy's Romance (1985).
+Between these two films he also directed Cross Creek (1983) about Marjorie Kinnan Rawlings, author of The Yearling.
 It was nominated for (but did not win) four Oscars, including Best Supporting Actress Alfre Woodard and Best Supporting Actor Rip Torn.
-He directed Murphy's Romance (1985), also starring Field.

 In 1987, Ritt again used extensive flashback and nonlinear storytelling techniques in the film Nuts, based on the stage play of the same name, written by Tom Topor.
 The film was considered a box-office disappointment in relation to its budget, although it did not actually lose money.

 Ritt's final film was Stanley & Iris (1990).

 Personal life

 Ritt and his wife Adele had a daughter, film producer Martina Wernerand, and a son, Michael.

 Ritt died of heart disease at age 76 in Santa Monica, California, on December 8, 1990.